ism-dme/Original-Score-Order/README.md

 ## Introduction

-The MEI files are encoded using the _Neue Mozart Ausgabe_ as a reference source, which uses the standard score order (see the image on the left).
+The MEI files include the first and fourth movements of the motet [Exsultate, jubilate](https://kv.mozarteum.at/de/work/exsultate-jubilate-2625), KV 165 (first and fourth movements) by W. A. Mozart.
+The encodings use the _Neue Mozart Ausgabe_ as a reference source, which follows the standard score order (see the image on the left).
 The transformation changes the score order to the one originally used by the composer.

 The differences in the score order are as follows: